 Prominent Defense Stocks

-Lockheed Martin’s stock hit an all-time high of $363 in February of 2018 but then dipped through the spring and summer as some analysts warned of a decline in cash flow.
-Now the company is being viewed by many analysts as a bargain.
+Lockheed Martin’s stock hit an all-time high of $363 in October of 2018 but then declined through the end of the year as some analysts warned of a decline in cash flow.
+Now the company is being viewed by many analysts as a bargain, even after a run-up above $320 in the first quarter of 2019.
 Rarely in its history has Lockheed Martin seen its stock price decline for more than a few months at a time.